Baseflow/full-stack-on-rust/05-orm/README.md

 }
 ```

-We can now add a database specific imlementation for Repository<TodoItem> which acts as an Repository for TodoItems that communicates with a database.
-We could interchange this with an InMemory Repository for example, I case we want to perform unit tests.
+We can now add a database-specific implementation for Repository<TodoItem> which acts as a Repository for TodoItems that communicates with a database.
+We could interchange this with an InMemory Repository in case we want to perform unit tests, for example.

 #### **`todo_api/src/data/todo_repository.rs`**
 ```rust